Cambridge Auto-ID Lab is one of seven labs world wide leading research efforts in the area of Automated Identification of objects in the supply chain.

 Auto-ID Labs at Cambridge is a part of the Distributed Information and Automation Laboratory, which is based within the Institute for Manufacturing within the Department of Engineering of the University of Cambridge.
 The lab focuses on the integration of RFID, other ID technologies and fine-grained traceability information into industrial environments.
 Specific research themes include:

-The Cambridge Lab is involved in UK and European funded projects examining these issues in the context of the industrial supply chain and automated management of industrial assets.
-The Lab works closely with other labs based at MIT, St Gallen, Fudan, Keio, Korea and Australia.
+The Cambridge Lab is involved in projects examining these issues in the context of the industrial supply chain and automated management of industrial assets.
+The Lab works closely with other labs based at MIT (USA), St Gallen/ETH Zurich (Switzerland), Keio, KAIST (Korea), Fudan (China) and Adelaide (Australia).

 History of Auto-ID Labs